VisualStudioCode 1.6.1 Released, Showing Our Passion for Brackets

 This command solves that problem

-You can now split the screen in a single editor using the shortcut
+Ctrl + kCtrl + \ You can now split the screen within a single editor using the shortcut keys

-In the command palette, it is registered under the function name "Split Editor Orthogonal," so the quickest way to find it is to open the command palette with Ctrl + Shift + p
+In the command palette, it's registered under the function name "Split Editor Orthogonal," so Ctrl + Shift + p the quickest way to access it seems to be to open the command palette with

 I'm afraid that if I learn a new shortcut, I'll forget the other shortcut keys..